mmorr33225/Bitburner_v2.8.1/README.md

 Pulls ALL files to HOME and overwrites existing ones.
 Use this to update files and pull the full project.

 auto-batch.js -<br>
--main program called by user that uses remote-hack.js, remote-weaken.js, and remote-grow.js to auto hack the best server available at the time using distributed batch
+-main program called by user that uses remote-hack.js, remote-weaken.js, and remote-grow.js to auto hack.
+Preps all severs to be in teh best range and calculates 1 batch in desc max money order.
+Runs one batch per untill it runs out of ram.

 ---------------------------------------------------------------------------------------------------------------------------------------
 TOOLS: